min2ha/ukwa-site/content/target/42975/index.en.md

   "subject": "The Queen's Official Birthday 2016"
 }

-# Queen's Birthday: How much does Elizabeth II cost compared to other European monarchs?

 A poll of Britons last year revealed that the UK monarchy has a 68 per cent approval rating but not everyone in the UK will be celebrating the Queens birthday.